 Civil Litigation in Texas: The Basics in Three Phases

-Before you begin reading about the three main phases of civil litigation, you should know that the civil litigation process can, generally, take two main different forms.
+Before you begin reading about the three main phases of civil litigation, know that the civil litigation process can, generally, take two main different forms.

 Uncontested means that both sides agree on a desired outcome but are using the court system to make their agreement legally binding.
 These people may be required to have their agreement approved by a judge or they may decide to do so as a way to help protect their interests.
 Uncontested cases can be successfully completed through careful research, attention to detail and organization.

 Contested means that the people involved in the case do not agree on what the outcome of the case should be.
-Contested cases require that both sides argue their position to explain why the law says that a judge should rule in his/her favor.
-Contested cases will generally require much more work than an uncontested case- even if the other side is not represented by an attorney.
+Contested cases require that both sides argue their position to explain why the law says that a judge should rule in for them.
+Contested cases will generally require much more work than an uncontested case—even if the other side is not represented by an attorney.
 This is because you will need to learn trial strategy and prepare to clearly explain the way that the law applies to the facts of your case.
-Furthermore, you will need to give this explanation while addressing the other side, who will be presenting an explanation of the law that, challenges your explanation, arguing that it is only fair for the judge to rule in their favor instead of yours.
+And you will need to give this explanation while addressing the other side, who will be presenting an explanation of the law that challenges your explanation, arguing that it is only fair for the judge to rule in their favor instead of yours.

 If your case is contested and the other side is represented by an attorney, you should not try to represent your own interests during a trial unless absolutely necessary.
-Instead, contact us through TexasLawHelp.org for more information about other options for solving your legal problem
+Instead, contact us through TexasLawHelp chat for more information about other options for solving your legal problem.

 Step 1: Research

 Preparing a legal claim includes learning whether or not you have a viable claim that can be heard by a judge, what laws apply to the facts of your case, what facts are relevant to your claim and what type of remedy you can ask for in court.
-For more information about the specific steps you should follow to successfully prepare a legal claim, click here to review our Legal Research Guide.
+For specific steps you should follow to prepare a legal claim, see TexasLawHelp's Legal Research Guide.

 Step 2: Filing

-When you give your petition to the clerk you should be ready to pay a filing fee.
+When you give your petition to the clerk, you should be ready to pay a filing fee.
 Filing fees are often $200 or more.
-If you cannot afford to pay the filing fee, you may file an affidavit or declaration of indigency to ask the court to waive the fee for you.
+If you cannot afford to pay the filing fee, you may file a statement of inability to afford to ask the court to waive the fee for you.
 This form may also be called a Pauper’s Oath or Statement of Inability to Afford Payment of Court Costs.
+Read Court Fees and Court Costs.

 Keep in mind: The court will not contact you with a court date or decision.
 Instead, you must complete the next steps until you have a court order signed by a judge.